 In January 2020, two appendixes have been produced to integrate the Claw Atlas:

 - Appendix 1: Digital Dermatitis Stages (M-stages)

 - Appendix 2: Digital Dermatitis-Associated Claw Horn Lesions

 The reference providing the basis of the Claw Health Atlas, is the ICAR Claw Health Key (available here) together with its numerical code.
 This key is also found in the Excel file (available here) which may facilitate implementing the standardized coding in applications for claw data recording

-To date, seventeen translations have been produced.
-In details, the following ones have been published, while others are expected to be finalised in the next weeks:
+To date, twenty translations have been produced, mainly from the first edition.
+Other translations are expected to be finalised in the next months: